Ryushe/Tman/README.md

 ```
 echo "DISCORD_TOKEN=<put your bot token here>" > .env
 ```
-optional (if not ran, manual installs for the dependancies found at bottom of page)
+optional (if not ran, manual installs for the dependencies found at bottom of page)
 ```
 ./install.bat
 ```